 Step 4 – Technology – Now that you know what you’re doing, how you’re measuring it and who is looking after it, what will technology do they need to execute all of this?

 The subject of social analytics technologies is one worthy of an entirely different blog post altogether but be warned – this is a fairly new industry.
-There are many tools out there that are both useful and useless, take the time to experiment with free trials and find what works best for you, here is 100 to get you started.
+There are many tools out there that are both useful and useless, take the time to experiment with free trials and find what works best for you.

 Still not convinced this matters?

 If you’re an agency, you need to be asking yourself whether you can afford to send your clients into executive level meetings quoting the amount of likes you have on Facebook, especially when their next agency review comes up.